Program in Engineering and Management Systems

 Robert F. Stengel, Mechanical and Aerospace Engineering

-2. Students in the liberal arts looking to acquire the analytical tools typically used for careers in corporate or government settings.
+2. Students in the liberal arts looking to acquire the analytic tools typically used for careers in corporate or government settings

-3. Students in the sciences interested in a stronger exposure to analytical methods, and potentially careers in management or public policy.
+3. Students in the sciences interested in a stronger exposure to analytic methods and, potentially, careers in management or public policy

-It offers a coherent, integrated set of core courses that are based on analytical methods with applications in the planning and control of complex systems required by a modern technological society.
+It offers a coherent, integrated set of core courses that are based on analytic methods, with applications in the planning and control of complex systems required by a modern technological society.
 Emphasis is placed on rigorous modeling and analysis, taking advantage of the vast flow of data and ubiquitous computing power available today.

 The EMS certificate program complements both the Program in Finance certificate and the certificate Program in Applied and Computational Mathematics.
 Our emphasis is on developing analysis skills that are useful in engineering and management.